ifnesi/cp-genai-demo/README.md

 ```
 Given the name '<FIRST_NAME LAST_NAME COMPANY>' get the link to their Linkedin profile.
 Your answer should only contain the URL
 ```
-8. OpenAI's LLM and ProxyCurl will do their magic and, for that case, return `https://www.linkedin.com/in/williamhgates`
+8. OpenAI's LLM and ProxyCurl will do their magic and, for that case, return `https://www.linkedin.com/in/williamhgates`.
-9. Having the profile URL we can then get the **public** profile data from LinkedIn using ProxyCurl
+9. Having the profile URL we can then get the **public** profile data from LinkedIn using ProxyCurl.
 10. The data we get from LinkedIn is what we need to enrich the prompt when submitting the second request to OpenAI.
 The prompt is the following:
 ```
 Given the Linkedin information '<linkedin_public_profile_data>' about a person from I want you to create a JSON response with the following structure:,